okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-identity-management-factors/index.md

 - Organize users in hierarchical groups, and assign roles, permissions, and policies to them that are inherited by their members.

-- Use its out-of-the-box connections with HR systems like Workday, SaaS apps like G Suite, CSV files, and third-party identity providers.
+- Use its out-of-the-box connections with HR systems like Workday, SaaS apps like G Suite, CSV files, and third-party Identity Providers.

 - Get a real-time syslog to troubleshoot and address security issues and use pre-built reports to see how end users use apps and services.
 You can download or export your data to CSV files, sync it with Security Information and Event Management systems, or access it through its API.